 - When designing an All Persons Trail, consider a loop that connects a variety of features and viewpoints.

-Stony Brook, Mass Audubon Wildlife Sanctuary (Massachusetts, USA).
+Stony Brook, Mass Audubon Wildlife Sanctuary, Massachusetts, USA.
 Photo credit: Trisha Kaplan

 2. TERRAIN

-- To allow use by the greatest number of people, a firm and stable surface is important, such as asphalt, concrete, crushed aggregate, rubber or boardwalk.
+- To allow use by the greatest number of people, a firm and stable surface is important, such as asphalt, concrete, compacted crushed aggregate, rubber or boardwalk.

 - Minimize cracks, holes, bumps and roots; any wooden planks should be placed horizontally across the trail, rather than vertically along the trail.

-- Choose surface material that minimizes maintenance.
+- Choose surface material that requires minimal maintenance.

 3. GRADE